 Tyler earned a bachelor’s degree in Philosophy from Brigham Young University and a master’s degree in Business Administration from Southern Wesleyan University.

 Tyler is married to Heidi, and they have four children.

 Director of Day Services

-In her time off, Jennifer enjoys reading, gardening and spending time with family and friends.
+In his free time, he enjoys sports, travelling, fishing and spending time with family and friends.

 Kay has worked with individuals with brain and spinal cord injuries at Thrive Upstate since 1998.
 She is a certified Brain Injury Specialist Trainer and has special interests in applied behavior analysis and developing treatment materials for individuals with cognitive disabilities.
 Kay holds a Master of Arts in Psychology from the University of Alabama in Huntsville.
 She is also an adjunct instructor of psychology at Greenville Technical College, where she has taught since 2003.